stefansundin/ec2-metadata-filter/README.md

 $ aws sts get-caller-identity
 ```

-In the other terminal, you should see the following:
+In the systemd logs, you should see the following:

 ```
 Proxying request to /latest/meta-data/iam/security-credentials/ from User-Agent: aws-cli/1.15.71 Python/3.5.2 Linux/4.15.0-43-generic botocore/1.10.70